 It is often an area overlooked when buying a property in a community titles scheme to understand the rules of living within a scheme, the costs of living in a scheme and thoroughly investigating all aspects of the body corporate.

-Anyone living in an apartment, townhouse or a duplex, lives in a “community titles scheme” and the owners of the lots in the scheme are members of the body corporate.
+Anyone living in an apartment, townhouse or a duplex, a common residential property on the Gold Coast, lives in a “community titles scheme” and the owners of the lots in the scheme are members of the body corporate.
 The body corporate:

 - owns assets (such as paintings, chattels, pool and gym equipment)

 - has rules to govern what members can and cannot do (known as by-laws)